rkaunismaa/My-Local-Seer/README.md

 Nope! not any more ...
 conda activate mylocalseer

+## Monday, February 12, 2024

+* mamba install conda-forge::einops
+* mamba install conda-forge::langchain
+* pip install langchain-openai
+* mamba install conda-forge::chromadb

+Today I installed LangChain (version 0.1.6) because I want to show an example of how they implement RAG.

+I'm going to try and build a simple chatbot that can answer questions about a local pdf WITHOUT using LangChain.

+What!?
+Installing LangChain wants to downgrade pypdf from the current 4.0.1 to 3.17.4 ...
+I sure hope it doesn't break anything.

 ## Sunday, February 11, 2024

 * The documentation for [pdfminer.six](https://pdfminersix.readthedocs.io/en/latest/index.html) is useless.